Medical Coding Training on Updates Ensures Accuracy & Compliance Standards

 a.
 Live webinar and Q&A session (general group-based or by specialty groups)

-Live webinars and Q&A sessions are offered at different dates and times to accommodate all learners.
+We offer live webinars and Q&A sessions are offered at different dates and times to accommodate all learners.
 Live webinars can also be provided by specialty groups.

 b.
 On-Demand / Online Format